Migs Mayfeld: Portrayal

 Burr's casting on The Mandalorian was first revealed at the Star Wars Celebration fan convention in Chicago on April 14, 2019, when he was briefly seen in a teaser trailer during a panel discussion about the series.
 The footage was only intended to be viewed by Celebration attendants, but photos and videos of Burr's footage taken by fans later leaked to the Internet.
 Jake Kleinman of Inverse wrote: "Early footage from The Mandalorian didn't reveal much except that he sounds like a total badass."
 Burr himself first confirmed his appearance on the series via the social media network Twitter on August 24, 2019.
 According to Metro Boston writer Matt Juul, "fans of the franchise were both excited and a bit skeptical" when the casting was announced, due to Burr's past criticism of the Star Wars franchise.
 Mayfeld was featured briefly on the first official trailer for The Mandalorian, released on August 23, 2019; Burr said "you see the back of my bald head for half a second".
 Mayfeld's face became visible in his brief appearance in the second Mandalorian trailer, released on October 28, 2019, with the character firing his weapons at an off-screen enemy.
 Several fans expressed excitement about Burr's character on social media after the trailer's release, with some saying he was the primary reason they would be watching the show.

-Burr is one of two stars of the television series Breaking Bad to have appeared in The Mandalorian, along with Giancarlo Esposito.
-Burr portrayed henchman Patrick Kuby on Breaking Bad, while Giancarlo Esposito played antagonist Gus Fring on that series, and antagonist Moff Gideon on The Mandalorian.
-Burr is also one of several comedians with brief acting roles in the first season of The Mandalorian, including Brian Posehn, Horatio Sanz, Amy Sedaris, Richard Ayoade, Adam Pally, and Jason Sudeikis.
+Burr is one of several comedians with brief acting roles in the first season of The Mandalorian, including Brian Posehn, Horatio Sanz, Amy Sedaris, Richard Ayoade, Adam Pally, and Jason Sudeikis.
 Nick Mangione of Geek.com jokingly wrote: "Is this series just an excuse for Jon Favreau to get all his favorite comedians into the Star Wars universe?"